edulinq/cse-cracks-course/quizzes/README.md

 ### Uploading a Quiz to Canvas

-To upload a quiz to Canvas, the `quizgen.cli.upload-canvas-quiz` module can be used.
+To upload a quiz to Canvas, the `quizgen.cli.canvas.upload` module can be used.
 The basic usage is as follows:
 ```
 python3 -m quizgen.cli.canvas.upload regex/quiz.json --course <canvas course id> --token <canvas access token>